 A contested divorce is when one spouse seeks to get divorced and the parties are in disagreement.
 This is often regarding the division of assets and debt, child custody or other property and debt divisions.
 A contested divorce consists of two conference hearings to attempt to reach a resolution, prior to a trial.

 Common issues that arise within contested divorce are

 - Division of other marital assets

 A divorce attorney can help both parties reach a settlement prior to trial.
 Or, they can represent you in court to ensure you get the custody and division of assets that you deserve.

-With experience in both contested and uncontested divorce, Reno divorce attorney Erin Grieve can represent your case and offer legal help and guidance through the entire process.
+With experience in both contested and uncontested divorce, Reno divorce attorney, Erin N. Grieve, can represent your case and offer legal help and guidance through the entire process.

-If you would like to talk to a lawyer about the difference between contested and uncontested divorce, or would like to obtain more information or legal representation, contact Erin N. Grieve.
+If you would like to talk to Reno NV family lawyers about the difference between contested and uncontested divorce, or would like to obtain more information or legal representation, contact Erin N. Grieve.
 Call at 775.232.1036 to schedule your consultation now with a divorce attorney in Reno NV.